What is it?

 - Fluids are given intravenously (directly into the vein), as you may not be able to eat for a few days.

-- As soon as possible, you are encouraged to do your deep breathing exercises and legs.
+- You are encouraged to do your deep breathing exercises and legs as soon as possible.

 - They help you get out of bed the day after the operation (if all goes well).
-Early walking is important because it reduces the risks of blood clots and chest infections.
+Early walking is essential because it reduces the risks of blood clots and chest infections.

-- You are given daily care and observation of the wound, along with advice on caring for your wound in the home.
+- You are given daily care and observation of the wound and advice on caring for your injury in the home.

 Possible complications of laparotomy include: